Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 `docker network create traefik`

 Then, you can start the services.
 We ship a helper script called [`imageup`](https://github.com/Shared-Reality-Lab/IMAGE-server/blob/main/scripts/imageup) (in `scripts/`) to bring up all the services.
 It’s the same script we use on our own production and test servers.
 Make sure you're in the `/var/docker/image` directory, and run `./bin/imageup`.
 It pulls the latest code and Docker images from GitHub/registry, ensures the Git repo is clean and up to date, brings services up with the correct env files, removes stale containers and network, and abstracts away the docker-compose incantations (so you don’t forget to include prod-docker-compose.yml or the right .env).
-Moreover, the script warms up the models by running the `warmup` script (more details about this script in the "Connecting to, or running your own, visual LLM" section)

 You can also start services using `docker-compose up -d`.
 This will just launch containers using your current .env and COMPOSE_FILE.
 It does not:
 Pull the latest images, reset Git or overrides, remove stale containers, or warm up models.